The Core Dump

 It’s hard to overstate how important this is.
 In Sweden, where the service originated, Spotify is ubiquitous.
 Hear about a new interesting band?
 Fire up Spotify and listen.
 Hosting a party?
 Make a Spotify playlist.
 Guest at a party where the music sucks?
 Log in to Spotify and play your own—obviously infinitely superior—playlist.

-Not to get hyperbolic, but the only reasons to purchase a physical CD these days are because you enjoy them as artifacts or you have a serious case of audiophilia and must have lossless music2.
+Not to get hyperbolic, but the only reasons to purchase a physical CD these days are because you enjoy them as artifacts or you have a serious case of audiophilia and must have lossless music.
+(And of course, if you’re into vinyl, go nuts with that.)
 Nothing wrong with that, of course.
 But unless those are the kinds of thing that floats your boat, and you purchase digital music from iTunes or Amazon, there’s really no reason to bother anymore.
 It’s all there, endless raindrops in the cloud.

 Like I rhapsodized in my panegyric to e-book readers, the future is freaking here.
 THE FUTURE IS HERE.
 We can have all music.
 And the artifacts around it, the jewel cases and discs, are now from the past.